Tlaib running for new Detroit-area seat after redistricting

 LANSING, Mich.
 (AP) — Michigan Rep. Rashida Tlaib announced Wednesday she will seek reelection in a new Detroit-area seat created through redistricting, hours after fellow Democratic Rep. Brenda Lawrence said she will retire from Congress rather than run in the district.

-The new 12th District includes portions of Detroit and suburbs including Dearborn and Southfield.
+The new 12th District — a Democratic stronghold — includes portions of Detroit and suburbs including Dearborn and Southfield.
 Tlaib, one of the first two Muslim women in Congress, said the seat has nearly two-thirds of people she currently represents.

-The move leaves open the new 13th District, which includes much of Detroit along with other areas of Wayne County.
-Declared candidates so far include state Rep. Shri Thanedar and former state Rep. Sherry Gay-Dagnogo, who’s now on the Detroit school board.
+The move leaves open the new 13th District, another Democratic seat that includes much of Detroit along with other areas of Wayne County.
+Declared candidates so far include Democratic state Rep. Shri Thanedar and former state Rep. Sherry Gay-Dagnogo, a Democrat who is now on the Detroit school board.

 “I am excited about the opportunity to expand our work to include more communities that want the same access to a better quality of life, including clean air and water, affordable housing, economic justice and more,” Tlaib, who is in her second term, said in a statement.